iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 Sessions information by partition

-   - Each partition is shown with a number of operations it performed out of 10,000 operations.
+   - Each partition is shown with a number of available simultaneous connections out of its maximum simultaneous connections.
+The maximum number of connections is determined by your license file.

 Beneath the statistics are six live graphs: